TheEdoRan/next-safe-action/packages/next-safe-action/README_v2.md

 ## Code example ⬇️

-### Check out [this Next.js demo](../example-app) to see a basic implementation of this library and to experiment a bit with it.
+### Check out [this Next.js demo](https://github.com/TheEdoRan/next-safe-action/tree/ee1eed1d18fe8a3f57c42ba5c06b4f09e77a29c9/packages/example-app) (for version 2) to see a basic implementation of this library and to experiment a bit with it.

 ---